robisim74/angular-l10n/README.md

 [Angular 2 Localization with an ASP.NET CORE MVC Service](https://damienbod.com/2016/04/29/angular-2-localization-with-an-asp-net-core-mvc-service/) @damienbod

 ## Contributing
-- Clone or download this repository
+Clone or download this repository.
 ```
 npm install
 typings install
 tsc
 gulp
 ```
-- To test locally the npm package:
+To test locally the npm package:
 ```
 npm pack
 ```
 Then you can install it in your app to test it:
 ```
-npm install [path]/angular2localization/angular2localization-[version].tgz
+npm install [path]angular2localization-[version].tgz
 ```

 ##License